AnderSwartz/ML-Obsidian-Notes/Support Vector Machines (SVM).md

 ## Gaussian Kernel
 ![[Pasted image 20241011102658.png]]
 Intuition is that the points can be projected into an infinite dimensional space, and youll alwyas be able to separate points in lower spaces in a higher dim space.
 This, you can separate the points perfectly (achieving a training error of 0).
-The gamme aocntrols the dim of the space? #look_into
+The gamme controls the dim of the space? #look_into

 In general, when the problem isn't linearly separable, the support vectors are the samples within the margin boundaries.
 Otherwise, they lie on the boundaries.